EndPointCorp/end-point-blog/2012/06/10/detecting-postgres-sql-injection.html.md

 - Check your logs carefully to see if this was an isolated event, or if the hole had been used before.
 If you are relying on SQL errors for detection, a careful attacker may have already successfully injected some SQL.
 See below for forensic tactics.
 - Learn why this happened in the first place.
-Didn't update a driver?
+Didn’t update a driver?
 Someone just wrote some bad code?
 Something else?
 Fix it at both the immediate technical and long-term procedural level.

-## Detection
+### Detection

 Detection is the most important part of this article.
 If someone were to start a SQL injection attack against your site right now, would you even know?
 How quickly?